TurBoss/blt/doc/parseargs.rst

     The default is "badoption".

-  **-help** *helpMesg*

   **-prefixchars** *charString*
     Specifies the set of characters used to prefix options.
 The default is "-+".

   **-program** *programName*
-    Specifies the name of the program or command to be displayed in the usage.
+    Specifies the name of the command to be displayed in the help usage.
+    If *programName* is "", then the name of the script or executable is printed.
 The default is "".

   **-usage** *usageString*
+    Specifies the usage line to be displayed in the help usage.
+    If *programName* is "", then the usage is generated from the program name and the commands arguments.
+The default is "".

 **blt::parseargs destroy** ?\ *parserName* ... ?
   Deletes one of more parsers.  *ParserName* is the name of the parser